codio/tutorial_yo_angular/annotations.md

 @annotation:tour step1
 #Create a new Template to show a ToDo list
 ###app/views/main.html
 First, let's modify our view (views/main.html) to output our todos items as text input fields.
-Copy and paste the following code into the `app/views/main.html` window.
+Copy and paste the following code into the `app/views/main.html` file (replace everything).

     <div class="container">
       <h2>My todos</h2>